Floquet topological systems with flat bands: Edge modes, Berry curvature, and Orbital magnetization

 The second model we study is the Haldane model with the n.n.~hoppings modulated according to Eq.~\eqref{Jprofile}.
 On a cylindrical geometry (see Fig.~\ref{Fig2}) the model is \begin{widetext}

 \end{widetext} The first line represents the usual n.n.~hopping terms also encountered in graphene.
 The second and third lines represent the n.n.n.~hopping with an amplitude $t_2$ and a TRS breaking flux $\phi$.
-An inversion symmetry breaking mass $M$ is also added for generality.
-However in this paper we present results for $M=0$.

-We are interested in studying the orbital magnetization for these models.
-For a thermal occupation of the bands, the orbital magnetization averaged over one drive cycle was shown to be \cite{Mitra22a}